Tracing the Devil’s Contract to Its Roots

 Witchcraft’s Intertwined History with the Devil

 Witchcraft’s connection with the devil runs deep.
-The Malleus Maleficarum, a renowned 15th-century witchcraft treatise, delves into pacts with the devil.
+The Malleus Maleficarum, a renowned 15th-century treatise on witchcraft, delves into pacts with the devil.
 These pacts often incorporated elements of Satanism, raising witchcraft to a higher status.
 Witchcraft embraces its historical links to Satan as an essential part of its tradition.
 For instance, a 10th-century narrative poem based on Paulius Draconius’ text expanded on Theophilus’ story, introducing necromancy and dark magic.
 This association with the devil has contributed to the mystique and allure of witchcraft, marking it as a practice that delves into realms beyond the ordinary.

 The Haunting Ends of Conjurers